 Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

-Wednesday's game features the No. 10 Baylor Bears (12-0) and the No. 23 TCU Horned Frogs (14-0) matching up at Foster Pavilion (on January 3) at 8:00 PM ET.
-This matchup, according to our computer prediction, will result in a 73-64 victory for Baylor.
+Wednesday's game at Foster Pavilion has the No. 6 Baylor Bears (12-0) matching up with the No. 23 TCU Horned Frogs (14-0) at 8:00 PM ET on January 3.
+Our computer prediction projects a 73-64 win for Baylor, who are favored by our model.

-In their last game on Saturday, the Bears secured an 85-79 victory over Texas.
+The Bears won their most recent matchup 85-79 against Texas on Saturday.

+The Bears are coming off of an 85-79 win over Texas in their last outing on Saturday.
+The Horned Frogs are coming off of an 81-67 victory against BYU in their most recent game on Saturday.
+In the Bears' win, Jada Walker led the way with a team-high 19 points (adding three rebounds and three assists).
+Sedona Prince scored a team-leading 25 points for the Horned Frogs in the win.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!